veergandhii/DNS/README.md

 # DNS
 A simple dns server
-Use the following commnands to run on ubuntu/linux python3 simple_dns_server.py -o dns_server
+Use the following commands to run on ubuntu/linux python3 simple_dns_server.py -o dns_server

 Run the DNS Server (as root)